 The Fishing River Association Collection is largely comprised of minutes and Baptist magazines.

 The Helen Xarhis-DePasco Collection was acquired from Shirley Gipson, niece of Mrs. DePasco.
 It contains letters and photographs related to World War II.
 There are other personal items, but the focus remains on the war and the daily lives of family members waiting in Kansas City.
 It should be noted that during the period of time the correspondence in this collection took place, Helen Xarhis was using the pseudonym Helen Grey, although the reason is unknown.

 Materials in this collection pertain to the formation of Missouri’s fourth constitution, adopted in 1945.
 Inclusive dates in the collection are 1944-1945.

 The collection is made up of oral history recordings from UMKC history professor, Rebecca Davis', 5585 graduate history class.
 The majority of the oral histories were conducted by Davis' students in the Fall of 2016 and 2019.
 The recordings are of individuals who were activists and much of the content in the recordings relates to their activism.
 Activists topics include civil rights, LGBTQ, Native Americans, Latinx, Jews, labor, and health care.

-The Rosemary Nevin/Sidney Tremble Collection consists of letters, telegrams, and other correspondence during World War II primarily between Rosemary Nevin and Sidney Tremble.
+The Rosemary Nevin/Sidney Tremble Collection was a ift of Barbara Molinaro in July 2020.
+It consists of letters, telegrams, and other correspondence during World War II primarily between Rosemary Nevin and Sidney Tremble.
 The collection also includes correspondence from other Nevin and Tremble relatives and friends before and during the War as well as a small number of photographs and military ephemera.

 The collection consists of several recorded speeches of Harold Roe Bartle, the 47th mayor of Kansas City.